 If pipes freeze during winter, you might not notice until the temperature rises in the spring and the ice melts.
 Leaks can be small or they can be so extensive that you experience a pressure drop in your water supply.
 To prevent this, ensure that pipes in your home are well insulated to minimize the risk of freezing and subsequent damage from a burst or leaking pipe.

 Spring flooding can be caused by ground that’s still frozen.
-Water from a heavy rainfall will have nowhere to go if there is still ice in the ground, sometimes accumulating enough to cause a flood.
-While there is nothing you can do about frozen ground, you can ensure there is a clear path to the storm system to reduce water accumulation.
+Water from heavy rainfall will have nowhere to go if there is still ice in the ground, sometimes accumulating enough to cause a flood.
+While there is nothing you can do about the frozen ground, you can ensure there is a clear path to the storm system to reduce water accumulation.

 To protect your home from flooding, make sure your sump pump is in good, working order.
 Sump pumps work to prevent flooding by redirecting water away from your home keeping your basement or crawlspace dry.
 If your sump pump is in need of service, our trained, licensed, and certified plumbers are here to help.